YarnSpinnerTool/YarnSpinner-Unreal/README.md

 3. Next, clone this repository and put it in the `Plugins` folder.
 4. Finally, re-open your project.
 When Unreal Editor asks if you want to build the Yarn Spinner module, say yes.

+## Caveats

+There are several important Yarn Spinner features that are not yet present in the alpha release of Yarn Spinner for Unreal.

+- **No variables.** Storing and retrieving Yarn variables is not yet implemented.
+- **No localisation support.** The Yarn Spinner importer does not currently populate string tables automatically.
+- **No functions.** Functions cannot be called from inside Yarn scripts.
+- **String-only command dispatch.** Dispatching commands to functions is not implemented; however, when a command is run, the Dialogue Runner emits an `OnRunCommand` event that contains the command name and an array of its parameters.

 ## Troubleshooting

-### I get a "Plugin 'YarnSpinner' failed to load because module 'YarnSpinner' could not be found.
+### I get a "Plugin 'YarnSpinner' failed to load because module 'YarnSpinner' could not be found" message when I try to play a build of my game.

 If your project was created as a Blueprint Project, then Unreal will not include plugins by default.
 Add a new empty C++ class (of any type), and rebuild your project.